-Here's How to Create Your Own High Intensity Interval Training Workout
+How To Create Your Own HIIT Workout At Home

 Interval training has plenty of benefits.
-It boosts metabolism and heart health, builds muscle and endurance, and even helps balance blood glucose levels, making it a good preventative health practice for those at risk for type II diabetes.
+It boosts metabolism and heart health and may even help balance blood glucose levels, making it a good preventative health practice for those at risk for type II diabetes.

 1) Choose your exercises

-First, decide which bodyweight exercises you want to do for your interval-training plan.
+First, decide which bodyweight exercises you want to do for your HIIT training at home.
 To get a full body workout, make sure you choose moves that focus on different muscle groups such as arms, core, legs, and glutes.
 Here are some common exercises to choose from:

 When putting together your moves in your interval training plan, alternate muscle groups so you don’t tire out too quickly.
-Instead of doing three leg-focused intervals in a row, for example, switch between upper and lower body as much as you can.
+For example, instead of doing three leg-focused intervals in a row, switch between upper and lower body to reduce muscle fatigue.

-You can also download apps that time your intervals for you, making it easier to keep track of your workout.
-Check out these 10 great interval training apps here.
+You can also download apps that time your intervals for you, making it easier to keep track of your timing between intervals.
+Check out these 10 great interval training apps.